Trifa01/az-vm-custom-extension/README.md

-# az-vm-custom-extension
+# Azure Virtual Machine custom extension with bicep
-A demo of how to install a custom extension on azure virtual machine
+How to install a custom extension on an Azure Virtual Machine

+## 1. Create your Virtual Machine
+## 2. Create a Storage Account for your custom script
+## 3. Install the extension

+## Next steps
+You can create an Azure devops pipeline that would automate these tasks.
+You can split this into three jobs: deploy VM, copy files into storage and deploy extension